 Stay with it

 Again, you don't have to say it out loud.
 Naming the emotion in your mind will work just as well!

 If you want to make this technique even more effective, you may put it this way: I am noticing that I am having the thought that I am anxious.
 This puts even more distance between you and the emotional impact of the thought and allows you to take a step back and to not be consumed by the emotion.

 Some people have difficulty labelling an emotion.
-To help you out, here goes a list of some negative emotions: anxiety, anger, fear, shame, sadness, frustration, disappointment.
+To help you out, here goes a list of some emotions that tend to trap us: anxiety, anger, fear, shame, sadness, frustration, disappointment.

 Other (albeit more time consuming) effective strategies that employ a similar rationale are:

 Talking with friends about your feelings

 Expanding your emotional vocabulary - learning to identify and name more subtle emotions.
 For example, when you feel angry, you may feel annoyed, irritated, furious, offended, impatient, frustrated, etc.